Coloring ideas for Mussel

 Mussels have sleek, shiny shells that can be colored in deep blues, purples, or even greens.
 Inside, their soft bodies can be a light beige or creamy color.
 Imagine them nestled among colorful seaweed and pebbles, use greens, browns, and grays to bring their underwater home to life!

-On the back of the page, why not try writing some fun facts about the mussel, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the mussel, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Mussel?